ZZU-ACM-Lab/zzuacm/content/authors/陈洋/_index.md

 ---
 # Display name
-title: Feiyun Luo
+title: Yang Chen

 # Full name (for SEO)
-first_name: Feiyun
+first_name: Yang
-last_name: Luo
+last_name: Chen

-# 使用毕业年份作为排序字段
-sortid: 2026-2
+sortid: 2021

 # Username (this should match the folder name)
 authors:
-  - 罗飞云
+  - 陈洋

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Captain
+role: >+
+  Graduation year: 2021 <br>
+  To: Zhengzhou Foreign Language School

 # Organizations/Affiliations
 organizations: